wony0404/wony0404.github.io/_pages/about.md

 - [May, 2021] I presented the paper [CCKK21] at PKC 2021 under the title "Adventures in crypto dark matter: attacks, fixes and analysis for weak pseudorandom functions".

 - [Dec, 2020] My SNU team was chosen as one of the first winners of Track 1 in iDASH 2020 competition. [(link)](http://www.humangenomeprivacy.org/2020/)

-- [Oct, 2019] My SNU team was chosen as the second winner of Track 2 in iDASH 2020 competition. [(link)](http://www.humangenomeprivacy.org/2019/)